colabottles/toddl/about/index.md

 navtitle: About Todd
 templateClass: tmpl-post
 ---
 Web developer and developer advocate from Portland, Maine now living in Phoenix, Arizona.
-I had been a developer for most  of my 25 years professionally in techj before moving to accessibility.
+I had been a developer for most  of my 25 years professionally in tech before moving to accessibility.
 Now, moving away from accessbiility and focusing back on development.

 I could tell you that I have a passion for this and a drive for that, but what I really want you to know is how much I love what I do and I have loved it since the beginning when I learned Commodore BASIC and Scheme.